What is Bitcoin?

 Another reason why your transaction confirmation might be taking a while is that blocks are limited to 1 MB.
 With an increased number of transactions taking place on the network comes an increased number of blocks requiring validation, which causes some blocks to get stuck in a queue waiting to be validated.
 This 1 MB limit may be increased in the future but for the moment this can sometimes slow down confirmation times and the Bitcoin network itself.

-When you make a bitcoin transaction you usually include a ‘miner fee’ which pays the miner.
+When you make a bitcoin transaction, you usually include a ‘miner fee’ which pays the miner.
 This is also how miners prioritise which transactions go in the block.
 So to get your transaction through quickly, it’s important to include a sufficient miner fee.

 What is a bitcoin exchange?

 It’s important to note that different exchanges use various different payment methods that can be used for depositing funds.
-If you are trading on an exchange and would like to withdraw money from your account, you can do this using the options that your exchange provides such as depositing your funds into a nominated bank account.
+If you are trading on an exchange and would like to withdraw money from your account, you can do this using the options that your exchange provides, such as depositing your funds into a nominated bank account.

 What should I look for in a bitcoin exchange in Australia?

-Exchanges charge different fees for the cost of their service, these can include costs to buy/sell coin, and coin-to-coin trades.
+Exchanges charge different fees for the cost of their service, these can include costs to buy/sell coins, and coin-to-coin trades.
 When looking for a bitcoin exchange, it’s important in Australia to check that it is regulated by the Australian Transaction Reports and Analysis Centre (AUSTRAC).
 It is also a good idea to see if they are affiliated with any other industry bodies, such as Blockchain Australia.

 How does bitcoin trading work?

-If you’re new to trading in bitcoin it’s a good idea to get to learn the bitcoin landscape and what affects the price of it.
+If you’re new to trading in bitcoin, it’s a good idea to get to learn the bitcoin landscape and what affects the price of it.
 Factors that can trigger the bitcoin price to move up or down include: